10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 What difference does showcasing the year make in your headline?
 Well, I’d argue a whole lot!

-Including the current year in your headline makes it look a lot more relevant to your readers.
-We’re living in a fast-paced world and information becomes outdated quickly.
+Including the current year in your headline makes it more relevant to your readers.
+We live in a fast-paced world, and information quickly becomes outdated.
 Putting a date in your headline is a great way to indicate to search engines and readers that your blog post contains current and relevant information.

-Your headline may seem like a small element of your blog post, but believe me, it plays a huge role in how your blog post performs.
-So, don’t just be clever in your headline writing.
-Be strategic too.
+Your headline may seem like a small element of your blog post, but believe me, it plays a huge role in its performance.
+So, don’t just be clever in your headline writing—be strategic, too.

 Need Catchy Blog Title Ideas?